stardog-union/launchpad-docs/README.md

 - **Required:** No
 - **Default:** not set

+#### `VOICEBOX_SERVICE_SCOPE`

+The `VOICEBOX_SERVICE_SCOPE` is used to specify the OAuth scope for Voicebox service authentication when using JWT-based authentication with Okta.
+This enables the On-Behalf-Of (OBO) token exchange flow between Launchpad and the Voicebox Service.

+See [JWT Authentication & Token Exchange](./voicebox.md#jwt-authentication--token-exchange) for complete setup instructions.

+- **Required:** No (only required when using JWT authentication)
+- **Default:** not set

 #### `VOICEBOX_THREE_ENABLED`

 The `VOICEBOX_THREE_ENABLED` option enables the "Think Mode" feature in Voicebox, which uses a multi-agent architecture and Voicebox 3 to enable chain-of-thought reasoning for handling complex, multi-step questions.
 When enabled, users will see a "Think Mode" button in the Voicebox input interface.